baerkins/acf_snippets/README.md

 Advanced Custom Fields Snippets for Sublime Text
 ================================================

-Sublime Text snippets for the [Advanced Custom Fields](http://www.advancedcustomfields.com/) Wordpress plugin.
+This is a collection of Sublime Text snippets for the [Advanced Custom Fields](http://www.advancedcustomfields.com/) Wordpress plugin.

+## Usage

+Copy this folder to the `Packages` folder of your Sublime Text installation.

+Mac users: Library/Application Support/Sublime Text 2/Packages
+Mac users: Library/Application Support/Sublime Text 2/Packages

 ## Snippets